 If clients wish to implement LFAS' advice through one or more of LFAS' advisory programs discussed later in this Form ADV, the Advisory Representative may waive or reduce the amount of the financial planning fee as a result of the fees paid by the client for these advisory programs, as LFAS will receive a portion of these fees.
-Any adjustment to the financial planning fee is at the discretion of LFAS' Advisory Representative and will be disclosed to clients prior to the transactions being implemented.
+Any adjustment to the financial planning fee as evidenced in the Financial Planning Agreement is at the discretion of LFAS' Advisory Representative and will be disclosed to clients prior to the transactions being implemented.